lupusorina/space-robotics-rss/docs/_pages/contribute.md

 - Human-robot interaction for space missions

 ### Submission instructions
-The submissions will be reviewed by at least two reviewers and selected based upon their technical merit and innovation, relevance to space robotics, clarity of presentation, and potential impact on the field.
+Submissions selected based upon their technical merit and innovation, relevance to space robotics, clarity of presentation, and potential impact on the field.
 * Paper should be **two pages** long (excluding acknowledgements, references, and appendix).
-* Papers should be submitted on [OpenReview](https://openreview.net/group?id=roboticsfoundation.org/RSS/2025/Workshop/Space_Robotics) and the deadlines is **May 2** 11:59PM anywhere-on-Earth.
+* Papers should be submitted on [OpenReview](https://openreview.net/group?id=roboticsfoundation.org/RSS/2025/Workshop/Space_Robotics) and the deadline is **May 2 11:59PM anywhere-on-Earth**.
 * Submissions should follow the [RSS 2025 paper format](https://roboticsconference.org/information/cfp/).
 * Reviews will single-blind.
 * Accepted papers will be presented as posters.